fubar2/toolfactory-galaxy-server/compose/README.md

 but the potential cost of associated potential security risk of unlimited scripting must be taken into account outside private settings.

-The ToolFactory tool uses the rpyc server to invoke a function that installs a new tool by updating the tool_conf.xml configuration file and writing the new tool to the `tool` directory.
-Without the server, these steps are not possible after generating a new tool.
-While other tools might be written to call the function, that's all they can do so risk is low.
+The ToolFactory tool uses the rpyc server to invoke a function that installs a new tool by updating the tool_conf.xml configuration file and writing the new tool to the `tools` directory.
+Without that server, these steps are not normally possible.
+While other tools might be written to call the exposed functions, that's all they can do so risk is low.

 The `planemo_test` tool uses the remote container server by making RPC calls.
 The server exposes a single highly specialised and restricted function to test and lint a tool.